joemtetwa/LMS_NER_OCR_Correction/README.md

 3. Run cells sequentially to process the mortgage documents
 4. Review the cleaned text and confidence scores in the final output

-The system is designed to handle real-world OCR imperfections while maintaining high accuracy in entity recognition and text correction.